dmpop/natsukashii/README.md

 2. Use the following command to clone the project's Git repository in the desired location on the machine: ` git clone https://gitlab.com/dmpop/natsukashii.git`.
 Alternatively, grab the latest source code manually from the project's GitLab page, and unpack the downloaded archive.
 3. Switch to the resulting *natsukashii* directory and run the *natsukashii.sh* script using the `./natsukashii.sh` command.
 4. During the first run, provide the required information.

-By default, Natsukahii searches for photos from exactly one year ago.
-To search for photos taken on this date in any previous year, add the `all` flag to the command: `./natsukashii all`.

 The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed information  on installing and using Natsukashii.
 Get your copy at [Google Play Store](https://play.google.com/store/books/details/Dmitri_Popov_Linux_Photography?id=cO70CwAAQBAJ) or [Gumroad](https://gumroad.com/l/linux-photography).